 Hi.
 I’m Mike Duncan, an associate professor of English at the University of Houston-Downtown.
-My Ph.D. is in Composition Studies (called Rhetoric and Composition elsewhere) from the University of Memphis, though I generally teach courses in PW (Professional Writing) – rhetorical theory, usability, research methods, style, history of rhetoric, technical writing, etc.
+My Ph.D. is in Composition Studies (called Rhetoric and Composition elsewhere) from the University of Memphis, though I generally teach courses in TC (Technical Communication) – rhetorical theory, usability, research methods, style, history of rhetoric, technical writing, editing, etc.

 I don’t really have a home academic field.
 I suppose it would be rhetoric, but I live in an English department and teach a lot of technical communication, and I pretty much write on what I want, so.